theroyallab/YALS/README.md

 4. **New technologies**: Since C++ (via C bindings) is universally compatible via an FFI interface, I wanted to try something new instead of struggling with Python.
 The main reason for using Deno is because it augments an easy to learn language (TypeScript) with inbuilt tooling and a robust FFI system.
 ## Getting Started

-To get started, download the zip file from [releases]() that corresponds to your setup.
+To get started, download the latest zip from [releases](https://github.com/theroyallab/YALS/releases/latest) that corresponds to your setup.

 The currently supported builds via CI are:

 - **macOS**: Metal
 - **Windows/Linux**: CPU
 - **Windows/Linux**: CUDA (built for Turing architectures and newer)

+> [!NOTE]
+>
+>  If your specific setup is not available via CI, you can build locally via the [building guide](https://github.com/theroyallab/YALS/blob/main/BUILDING.md), or request a certain architecture in issues.

 Then follow these steps: